The Truth About Jussie Smollett?: Production

-Netflix commissioned the film from RAW, the production company behind the Netflix titles Don’t F**k with Cats: Hunting an Internet Killer and The Tinder Swindler.
-It is directed by Gagan Rehill, whose previous work includes Ashley Madison: Sex, Lies & Scandal (2024).
-Publicity materials and trade reports identify Tom Sheahan and Tim Wardle as producers.

 On 22 July, Netflix ordered a 90-minute documentary titled The Truth About Jussie Smollett?, which focuses on the controversy surrounding Smollett's staged hate crime case.
 The film features a new interview with Smollett, conducted six years after the events first drew widespread public attention.
 Netflix described the film as “a shocking true story of an allegedly fabricated account.”

 According to trade coverage, Netflix greenlit the film from RAW after the company’s prior success on high-profile true-crime features, early reports framed the project as an attempt to re-examine the case with “new evidence” and previously unseen footage.
 TheWrap and Realscreen provided industry background on RAW’s involvement and the framing used in marketing materials.